iamask/cloudflare-containers-go/README.md

 ## 🌍 Distributed Computing on Cloudflare's Global Network

-This project demonstrates a modern full-stack application built entirely on Cloudflare's platform, showcasing the power of edge computing with containerized workloads.
+This project demonstrates a modern full-stack application built entirely on Cloudflare's platform, showcasing the power of edge computing with containerized workloads using the [Cloudflare Containers](https://github.com/cloudflare/containers) library.

 > **"The Network is the Computer"** - Deploy to 300+ cities worldwide with a single command: `wrangler deploy`